tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_07.md

     $ meteor add reywood:publish-composite

 Now we need to explicitly define our publications.
-Let’s start by sending the users' information.
+Let's start by sending the users' information.

 Create a file named `publications.js` under the `api/server` with the following contents: